1Pansy/Video-CARE/README.md

 This repository documents the release plan and reproducibility checklist for **CARE**, a dynamic reinforcement learning framework designed to optimize the cognitive budget and reasoning density of MLLMs via competence-aware reward routing.

 **Note:** To maintain double-blind anonymity during the peer review process for **IEEE Transactions on Image Processing (TIP)**, no source code is included in this branch.
+## Abstract
+In multimodal video reasoning, reinforcement learning-based methods typically rely on simplistic and inffexible reasoning-length control strategies that fail to adapt to the model’s evolving competence.
+This mismatch may suppress necessary exploration at early stages, while encouraging redundant reasoning and inefffcient decoding once the model becomes more competent.
+In this paper, we propose CARE, a competenceaware reward evolution framework for adaptive reasoning length optimization in multimodal reasoning.
+Speciffcally, CARE maintains a smoothed competence estimate via an exponential moving average of pass rates, and uses it to route training into progressive stages that shift the reward preference from exploration-oriented long-form reasoning to efffciency-oriented concise reasoning.
+To avoid conffating verbosity with intrinsic task complexity, CARE further normalizes reasoning effort with batch-level statistics, and introduces a posterior ampliffer to strengthen reward signals for unexpectedly strong performance on historically difffcult samples.The proposed mechanism is seamlessly integrated into the GRPO training pipeline and incurs no additional inference-time overhead.
+Extensive experiments on multiple video reasoning and general video understanding benchmarks demonstrate that CARE consistently improves reasoning accuracy, stabilizes reinforcement learning, and signiffcantly enhances token efffciency.
+Moreover, CARE exhibits a characteristic inverted-U evolution of reasoning length during training, and yields shorter yet more informative reasoning traces at convergence, indicating effective adaptive allocation of reasoning budget.

 ## Release Plan
 We are committed to open science and will release the full implementation upon acceptance.

 **Camera-ready:**